-Please visit the co-op Web site for detailed information and eligibility criteria including grade point average requirements.
-Go to www.jwu.edu and select the Providence Campus, then click on Careers to access the Career Tools menu.
+Please visit the co-op Web site (www.jwu.edu/prov/cdo/work.htm) for detailed information and eligibility criteria including grade point average requirements.
 In addition, students must maintain a clean record of behavior as defined by the Student Code of Conduct, have completed all prerequisite course work, and have appropriate elective or practicum credit available in their degree progress.
 Some majors also require students to have the sponsorship of a faculty advisor.